b2b vs b2c marketing

 If you were active on Instagram towards the end of the year, chances are you came across screenshots of Spotify Wrapped on someone’s Instagram Story.
 It seemed like everyone was sharing their personalized year-end playlist.

 We are active on social media.
-We don’t know about you, but we don’t have an end of the year where we don’t see dozens, if not hundreds, of Spotify Wrapped related stories.
+I don’t know about you, but we don’t have an end-of-year when we don’t see dozens, if not hundreds, of Spotify Wrapped-related stories.

 Flip.eu’s Smart is Better Campaign